Are Epidural Steroid Injections Effective?

 Safe, Effective Treatment for the Relief of Neck & Back Pain in Fort Wayne

-The debate continues in the professional pain management community and yet the use of this procedure continues to rise.
-Although the benefits for Epidural Steroid Injections may include short-term pain relief, the number of risks associated with these injections may very well outweigh the benefits.
+The debate continues in the professional pain management community, and yet the use of this procedure continues to rise.
+Although the benefits of Epidural Steroid Injections may include short-term pain relief, the number of risks associated with these injections may very well outweigh the benefits.
 At Busch Chiropractic Fort Wayne, we have treated thousands of patients with the DRS Protocol®™.
 The DRS Protocol®™ is a safe, effective, and pain-free alternative to addictive pain medications and invasive procedures such as epidural steroid injections and neck or back surgery.
-If you’re suffering with back pain or neck pain, contact Busch Chiropractic today at (260) 471-4090 to find out if you’re a candidate for the DRS Protocol™.
+If you’re suffering from back pain or neck pain, contact Busch Chiropractic today at (260) 471-4090 to find out if you’re a candidate for the DRS Protocol™.